Grandma Fannie Testifies!

-A little known fact about my great great grandmother - this is the record in an old 1921 court case which originated in Van Zandt County, Texas.
+A little known fact about my great-great-grandmother involved in an old 1921 court case which originated in Van Zandt County, Texas.
 Statement of Facts, Cause No. 7698, The State of Texas vs. F. M. Richardson, 86th Judicial District Court of Texas, April Term, A. D., 1921.

 Grandma Fannie was subpoenaed to appear as a state's witness in a local trial.
 The charge was murder.
 The defendant resided in the Owlet Green community and Fannie was well-acquainted with the family.
 She received a subpoena from the court by virtue of having encountered and observed the defendant, Frank Richardson, late in the afternoon on the day of the alleged offense.
 This observation was quite by accident.

 The case concerned the family of one of Grandma Fannie's neighbors, the Richardsons.
-One brother allegedly shot and killed his own brother at their mother's residence, in her presence, and in the presence of the deceased's daughter.
+One brother allegedly shot and killed his own brother at their mother's residence, in her presence.
 The brothers' disagreement stemmed from ownership of the homestead.

 The trial was held during the April 1921 Term of the 86th Judicial District Court of Texas in Van Zandt County at Canton.
 One of Grandma Fannie's sons and a grandson-in-law were also called to testify.
 When the docket was called and the trial began, the State's "lead-off" witness was her son, John Morgan Martin; she was the second witness.